concretecms/addon_varnish_cache/packages/varnish_cache/README.md

 	define('VARNISH_CACHE_VERSION', 'version'); // e.g. 3.0.2

 6. Copy /scripts/varnishstats.xml.php to your Varnish server.
 Make sure it is accessible somewhere.
 Make sure it is pointing to the right binary in the script itself.
 This script is optional.
+7. Copy /scripts/tools/poll.php to tools/poll.php and make sure that it is accessible through yoursite.com/index.php/tools/poll/
-7. Start Varnish with a command similar to this one:
+8. Start Varnish with a command similar to this one:

 	sudo varnishd -a your.server.com:80 -T 127.0.0.1:6082 -s file,/tmp,500M

-You can also start varnishd with a secret key file if you'd like.
+or

+	sudo varnishd -a your.server.com:80 -T 127.0.0.1:6082 -S /opt/local/etc/varnish/secret_key -s file,/tmp,500M

 8. Add the relevant admin host information to your server
 9. Enable the concrete5 Varnish config file in Dashboard > Varnish > Configuration